pagkly/Zed/Investopedia3/Understanding Dutch Disease.md

 ## Examples of Dutch Disease

 In the 1970s, Dutch Disease hit Great Britain when the price of oil quadrupled, making it economically viable to drill for North Sea Oil off the coast of Scotland.
-By the late 1970s, Britain had become a [net exporter](https://www.investopedia.com/terms/n/netexporter.asp) of oil, though it had previously been a [net importer](https://www.investopedia.com/terms/n/netimporter.asp).
+By the late 1970s, Britain had become a [[net exporter]](https://www.investopedia.com/terms/n/netexporter.asp) of oil, though it had previously been a [[net importer]](https://www.investopedia.com/terms/n/netimporter.asp).
 Although the value of the pound skyrocketed, the country fell into recession as British workers demanded higher wages and Britain's other exports became uncompetitive.

 In 2014, economists in Canada reported that the influx of foreign capital related to exploitation of the country's oil sands may have led to an overvalued currency and a decreased competitiveness in the manufacturing sector.
 Simultaneously, the Russian ruble greatly appreciated for similar reasons.
 In 2016, the price of oil dropped significantly, and both the Canadian dollar and the ruble returned to lower levels, easing the concerns of Dutch disease in both countries.